paisaltanjung11/ruby-chan/README.md

 ## Background

-I created Ruby-chan out of personal need as a Japanese learner, I struggled with reading native content online due to lack of furigana or translations.
+I created Ruby-chan from personal need.
+As a Japanese learner, I often struggled with reading native content online due to lack of furigana or translations.
 This extension bridges that gap by offering in-place reading assistance without leaving the page.

+---

+## Changelog

+Track updates and new features in the [CHANGELOG.md](CHANGELOG.md).

+---

+## License

+This project is licensed under the [MIT License](LICENSE).